flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 Finally, shaded surfaces are blended with textures (2D bitmaps) to produce the final result.

-The GPU performs **inverse texture mapping**, where the GPU traverses each rasterized pixel and looks for its corresponding pixel in the texture map (called **texel**).
+The GPU performs **inverse texture mapping**, where the GPU traverses each rasterised pixel and looks for its corresponding pixel in the texture map (called **texel**).
 Texels are calculated by linearly interpolating the texture map (found in VRAM) to conform to the shape of the polygon.
 The routine used for interpolation is called **Affine Texture Mapping**, this technique only operates using 2D coordinates (X/Y values) while discarding the third coordinate (Z/depth) used for perspective.

-Because texture maps rarely have the exact dimension of the rasterized polygon, **aliasing** (incorrect results) may appear.
+Because texture maps rarely have the exact dimension of the rasterised polygon, **aliasing** (incorrect results) may appear.
 This is manifested with unwanted distortions, such as missing or enlarged texels.
 To remedy this, sophisticated GPUs employ **texture filtering** to smooth out (interpolate) sudden colour changes.
 Now, The PS1's GPU doesn't implement any filter, so it resorts to an algorithm named **nearest neighbour** to correct scales without smoothing out the results.
 This is very fast (and cheap) but it also explains why textured models may look 'blocky'.

 The unit also includes the following effects available to use: